 We offer both the BTEC Level 3 National Extended Certificate in Applied Science (single award, 1 A-level equivalent) and the BTEC Level 3 National Diploma in Applied Science (double award, 2 A-level equivalent).
 The BTEC Level 3 Extended Certificate is designed to be studied alongside two other Level 3 courses including BTECs and A-levels.
 The BTEC Level 3 National Diploma is designed to be a substantive part of a 16-19 study programme with a strong science focus, and would be taken alongside one other Level 3 course including BTECs and A-levels.
 Both programs are studied over two years.

 The courses are delivered via a range of practical and theory-based sessions with an emphasis on the application of scientific principles across Biology, Chemistry and Physics.
-Students produce written reports, presentations, laboratory logs, case studies and research projects. .
+Students produce written reports, presentations, laboratory logs, case studies and understake a research project.
 Assessment of the single award is weighted 42% by internal assessment of laboratory work, written work and presentations and 58% by externally set and assessed written exams.
-Assessment of the double award is weighted 54% by internal assessment of laboratory work, written work and presentations and 46% by externally set and assessed written exams
+Assessment of the double award is weighted 54% by internal assessment and 46% by external exams.

 Subject Combinations and Progression

 The additional subjects chosen may include another science subject from the following A-levels: Psychology, Geology, Environmental Science and Electronics, or, any other level 3 courses that brings the total up to 3-A level equivalents.
 Students can progress directly into work, apprenticeships or a wide range of science-based degree level courses including: Biomedical Science, Sports Therapy, Pharmaceutical Science, Paramedic Science, Radiography, Biological Life Sciences, Nursing, Veterinary Nursing and Applied Chemistry.